georgecharatsaris/Topic-Models-Collection/README.md

 # Topic-Models-Collection

 This repository contains implementations of several topic models on the HeinOnline dataset.
-By changing the dataset's path one can execute the models using their datasets.
+By changing the dataset's path and setting the training data to the respective column one can execute the models using their datasets.
+For instance, replace `opt.dataset = 'HeinOnline.csv' and articles = df['content']` with `opt.dataset = 'your own path' and articles = df[the respective column]`.

 # Dataset